keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Request Proposed Comment_

-\- This comment generated from filplus website by the operation of notaries.
-The first message is called the proposal message.
+\- This comment is generated from filplus website after a notary sign the datacap proposal.

 ```
 ## Request Proposed